 In 2010 Lola continue with their love of sports car racing, their LMP1 and LMP2 designs taking class and outright victories in the both the Le Mans and American Le Mans series.

-Sadly, in 2012 Lola Cars and Lola Composites ceased trading after a period in Administration but Martin Birrane is still confident that the Lola name will return to the world of motorsport.
+Sadly, in 2012 Lola Cars and Lola Composites ceased trading after a period in Administration but Martin Birrane was still confident that the Lola name would return to the world of motorsport.